-CS Assist tool works in combination with AI Voice IVR, so when a client is connected to customer support, the agent already sees the transcription of the call and the most probable reasons for the contact classified by AI.
+CS Assist tool works in combination with Conversational IVR, so when a client is connected to customer support, the agent already sees the transcription of the call and the most probable reasons for the contact classified by AI.
 The agent should simply follow the solution flow and read out the text.
 Check out the video below that demonstrates that in action.

 For solving inquiries, AI uses the knowledge base called solution flows that allow making all kinds of different API integrations with the backend systems.
 You only need to keep an eye on the first contact resolution rate (FCR) and make solution flow improvements until you get optimal numbers, as otherwise, these will not actually solve the customer’s problem.
 From our experience, it takes around 4 attempts to reach an optimal FCR.
 What is even better, the same solution flows can be shared with the chatbot and all other customer service channels, making it a unified knowledge base for solving customer issues.

 Implementation of the CS Assist tool helps to significantly decrease the onboarding time of your staff, as agents will simply follow the solution flows and read the text.
 The tool helps to meet SLAs, and decrease the average handling time.

 As soon as the previous 2 steps are fulfilled, you might be thinking about fully automating customer interaction over the call.
 When the solution flow reaches a good level of FCR, it becomes possible to integrate a speech synthesis model for full-contact resolution without any human assistance.